Topping1/BM25-PDF-Search/README.md

 ---

 ## News
+- Fixed crop issues with the PDF view and highlighting issues.
+Added a new search mode: BM25 substring.
+This method uses BM25 but can search substrings (try it by searching for the base form of a word, e.g. "compar" matches "compare" and "comparison").
+Also, this mode has the "-" operator, so the user can remove terms from the search.
+For example, you can search for "machine transformers -autobot".
+(May 4, 2025)
 - Automatic detection of platform (Linux or Windows) to set the default PDF viewer (Okular in Linux and Acrobat Reader in Windows).
 (March 9, 2025)
 - Added option in the main application `BM25-String-Embed-Rerank-PDF-Search.py` to toggle cropping the PDF view.
 Some PDF files crop incorrectly, so this option gives the user the capability viewing the uncropped PDF view for problematic PDFs.
 (March 4, 2025)
 - Graphical application to process folders in batches, `create-JSON-EMB.py`, now has a toggle for processing files in batches (uses more memory.
 If the script crashes disable this option).
 Also added an option to make the use of the Fastembed library optional (if the Fastembed library is not installed, the option to create EMB files will be disabled).
 (March 4, 2025)